 My email is email@example.com .
 Please feel free to email me anytime and I'll try to get back to you within a day or two.

 This is a link to my plan book.
 I keep in constant contact with your child's classroom teacher.
 If the teacher says that your child has a certain skill that they need extra help with I often pull resource materials for that skill and work on the skill immediately to help insure the child's success in the classroom.
 I then move the lesson that I had planned forward and we cover it at a later date.
+Because of this my lesson plans change almost daily.
+I do not assign homework from the Title room.

 www.abcmouse.com for younger children